-- 1) The Trust performed an assessment of the principal market at December 31, 2023, 2022 and 2021, and identified the principal market as Coinbase. - (2) As of December 31, 2023, 2022 and 2021, the Principal Market NAV per Share was calculated using the fair value of Bitcoin based on the price provided by Coinbase, the Digital Asset Trading Platform that the Trust considered its principal market, as of 4:00 p.m., New York time, on the valuation date.
-Prior to December 26, 2023, Principal Market NAV was referred to as NAV and Principal Market NAV per Share was referred to as NAV per Share. - (3) The Trust's NAV per Share is derived from the Index Price as represented by the Index as of 4:00 p.m., New York time, on the valuation date.
+- (1) Represents the impact of the Initial Distribution of 26,935.83753443 Bitcoin, with a value of approximately \$1,756.8 million from Grayscale Bitcoin Trust ETF, completed on July 31, 2024, as discussed in Note 4 of the notes to the financial statements. - (2) Share and per Share amounts have been retroactively adjusted to reflect the 1-for-5 Reverse Share Split of the Trust's issued and outstanding Shares completed on November 19, 2024. - (3) The Trust performed an assessment of the principal market at December 31, 2024, and identified the principal market as Coinbase. - (4) As of December 31, 2024, the Principal Market NAV per Share was calculated using the fair value of Bitcoin based on the price provided by Coinbase, the Digital Asset Trading Platform that the Trust considered its principal market, as of 4:00 p.m., New York time, on the valuation date. - (5) The Trust's NAV per Share is derived from the Index Price as represented by the Index as of 4:00 p.m., New York time, on the valuation date.
 The Trust's NAV per Share is calculated using a non-GAAP methodology where the price is derived from multiple Digital Asset Trading Platforms.
-Prior to December 26, 2023, NAV was referred to as Digital Asset Holdings and NAV per Share was referred to as Digital Asset Holdings per Share.
 See "Item 1.
-Business-Overview of the Bitcoin Industry and Market-The Index and the Index Price" for a description of the Index and the Index Price.
-The Digital Asset Trading Platforms included in the Index as of December 31, 2023 were Coinbase, Bitstamp, Kraken, LMAX Digital, and Crypto.com.
-The Digital Asset Trading Platforms included in the Index as of December 31, 2022 were Coinbase, Binance.US, Kraken, and LMAX Digital.
-The Digital Asset Trading Platforms used to calculate the Index Price as of December 31, 2021 were Coinbase, Bitstamp, Kraken, and LMAX Digital.
+Business-Overview of the Bitcoin Industry and Market-Bitcoin Value-The Index and the Index Price" for a description of the Index and the Index Price.
+The Digital Asset Trading Platforms included in the Index as of December 31, 2024 were Coinbase, Kraken, LMAX Digital, Bitstamp, Bullish and Crypto.com.
+See "Item 1.
+Business-Valuation of Bitcoin and Determination of NAV" for a description of the Trust's NAV per Share.

-For accounting purposes as of December 31, 2023, the Trust reflects creations and the Bitcoins receivable for proceeds with respect to such creations on the date of receipt of a notification of a creation but does not issue Shares until the requisite number of Bitcoins for proceeds is received.
-On January 10, 2024, in connection with the approval of application under Rule 19b-4 of the Securities Exchange Act of 1934, as amended, the Sponsor authorized the commencement of a redemption program.
-Effective January 11, 2024, the date on which the Shares of the Trust begin trading on NYSE Arca, the Trust reflects creations and redemptions and the Bitcoins for proceeds receivable or payable with respect to such creations and redemptions, respectively, on the business day following the receipt of a notification of a creation or redemption order by an Authorized Participant.
-Creation and redemption orders can be settled on T+1 or T+2, as established at the time of order placement, therefore the Bitcoins for proceeds receivable or payable with respect to such creations and redemptions, respectively, will be recorded as a receivable or payable until the Bitcoins are delivered or removed from the Trust for settlement.
+The Trust reflects creations and redemptions and the Bitcoin for proceeds receivable or payable with respect to such creations and redemptions, respectively, on the business day following the receipt of a notification of a creation or redemption order by an Authorized Participant.
+Creation and redemption orders are settled on T+1 or T+2, as established at the time of order placement, and therefore the Bitcoin for proceeds receivable or payable with respect to such creations and redemptions, respectively, are recorded as a receivable or payable until the Bitcoin are delivered or removed from the Trust for settlement.